Dynamic heterogeneity in polydisperse systems: A comparative study of the role of local structural order parameter and particle size: MUTUAL INFORMATION AND RADIAL DISTRIBUTION FUNCTION

 \section{MUTUAL INFORMATION AND RADIAL DISTRIBUTION FUNCTION}

-As mentioned in the Introduction, in earlier work, we have used the correlation between the total excess entropy and its two body counterpart to determine the optimum number of species required to describe the system \cite{palak_polydisperse}.
-We will now show that this method is similar in spirit to the Mutual Information (MI) theory.
+As mentioned in Sec. \ref{introduction_sec}, in earlier work, we used the correlation between the total excess entropy and its two body counterpart to determine the optimum number of species required to describe the system.\cite{palak_polydisperse} We will now show that this method is similar in spirit to the calculation of mutual information (MI) between species and their structures.\cite{coslovich_JCP_2020}

-The excess entropy $S_{ex}$, of a system is the loss of entropy due to correlation.
-This is usually calculated via a thermodynamic integration method \cite{sastry_2000,palak_ujjwal_JCP}.
-It can also be expressed as $S_{ex}=S_{2}+S_{3}+....$ where $S_{n}$ denotes the entropy due to $n$ body correlation \cite{Green_N_body_correlation_1958}. $80\%$ of the total entropy comes from the two body excess entropy and is given by, \cite{Goel_2008,Evans_1989}
+The excess entropy $S_{ex}$ of a system is the loss of entropy due to correlation.
+This is usually calculated via the thermodynamic integration method. \cite{sastry_2000,palak_ujjwal_JCP} It can also be expressed as $S_{ex}=S_{2}+S_{3}+....$, where $S_{n}$ denotes the entropy due to the $n$ body correlation.\cite{Green_N_body_correlation_1958} $80\%$ of the total entropy comes from the two body excess entropy and is given by\cite{Goel_2008,Evans_1989}

 where g(r) is the radial distribution function.
-For a large number of systems, it was shown that the two body excess entropy calculated using the rdf crosses the total excess entropy, and this crossover temperature $T_{cross}$ is similar to the onset temperature of the glassy dynamics \cite{Atreyee_2017,Atreyee_PRL}.
-Above this temperature, the two-body excess entropy is larger than the total excess entropy and below this temperature, the reverse happens.
-This concept was then used to describe systems with continuous polydispersity in terms of an optimum number of species, $M_{0}$ \cite{palak_polydisperse}.
-The two body entropy for $M$ species can be written as,
+For a large number of systems, it was shown that the two body excess entropy calculated using the rdf crosses the total excess entropy, and this crossover temperature $T_{cross}$ is similar to the onset temperature of the glassy dynamics.\cite{Atreyee_2017,Atreyee_PRL} Above this temperature, the two-body excess entropy is larger than the total excess entropy, and below this temperature, the reverse happens.
+This concept was then used to describe systems with continuous polydispersity in terms of an optimum number of species, $M_{0}$.\cite{palak_polydisperse} The two body entropy for $M$ species can be written as

-where $\chi_{u}$ is the fraction of particles in $u$ species and $g_{uv}(r)$ is the partial radial distribution function of species $u$ and $v$, and it is expressed as\cite{Hansen_and_McDonald}: $g_{uv}(r) = \frac{V}{N_{u} N_{v}} \Big< \sum_{i=1}^{N_{u}} \sum_{j=1, j \neq i}^{N_v} \delta (r - r_{i} + r_{j}) \Big>$
+where $\chi_{u}$ is the fraction of particles in $u$ species and $g_{uv}(r)$ is the partial radial distribution function of species $u$ and $v$, and it is expressed as,\cite{Hansen_and_McDonald} $g_{uv}(r) = \frac{V}{N_{u} N_{v}} \Big< \sum_{i=1}^{N_{u}} \sum_{j=1, j \neq i}^{N_v} \delta (r - r_{i} + r_{j}) \Big>$